John-Brandon/Surf_aggregator/README.md

 also don't know if, or how much, Surfline might be trying to profit through increasing exposure by, and this is key -- including a link directly below each video player that can be used to embed individual cam streams on other websites.
-There it was.
+But there it was.
 Every greedy push by the oppenent is an invitation to a counter-pull in the sumo ring.
 I would take Surfline's generosity and embed the link they provided in my own webpage.

 Et Voila, embedding the camera URL into an iframe decouples the stream from the advertisment cycle.
 All that was left was to add